keptn/keptn.github.io/content/docs/0.5.0/usecases/runbook-automation-and-self-healing/index.md

 ## Setup the workflow in ServiceNow

-A ServiceNow *Update Set* is provided to run this use case.
+A ServiceNow *Update Set* is provided to run this tutorial.
 To install the *Update Set* follow these steps:

 1. Login to your ServiceNow instance.
 1. Look for *update set* in the left search box and navigate to **Update Sets to Commit**